CyVerse-learning-materials/cyverse_quickstart_template/README.md

         # Project name: the title of your tutorial/quick start
         # Author name(s): your name
         # Project version: 1.0 (all new tutorials start with v 1.0)
-6. Install the Read the Docs Sphinx theme:
+6. If you have not done so previously, install the Read the Docs Sphinx theme:

         $ pip install sphinx_rtd_theme
 7. Convert the markdown file to ReStructured text file (which we will call *index.rst*) using Pandoc: